 Ok so Aggeliki Ice Cream Shop isn’t a restaurant, but hear me out!
 We ate breakfast in Aggeliki four mornings in a row because it was that good.
 The portions are enormous, the prices decent and the serving staff is incredibly friendly.

 The portions in Aggeliki are enormous and they also have a great set of breakfast options too.
-But of course, Aggeliki is not just known for their great breakfasts, but also for their delicious ice creams and desserts.
+But of course, Aggeliki is not just known for its great breakfasts, but also for its delicious ice creams and desserts.
 With a huge selection of ice cream flavors to choose from and decadent desserts, Aggeliki Ice Cream Shop is the perfect choice for an after-dinner dessert.